Clinical Training Curriculum

 Malawi or South Africa HIV Clinic (optional up to 12 months continuity clinic):

-Note: This is only available to fellows who will be choosing to work in global health as a career and whose research will be based in either of these countries
+Note: This is only available to fellows who will be choosing to work in global health as a career and whose research will be based in either of these countries.
+This option is also dependent on whether University travel is permitted.

 - Manage continuous care of more than 20 HIV patients over six months and become familiar with antiretroviral therapy (ART), resistance mutations, complications of ART, metabolic complications of HIV, prophylaxis of opportunistic infections and health maintenance of HIV infected patients

-- Learn WHO treatment guidelines and apply them
+- Learn and apply WHO treatment guidelines in a global setting

 Additional Clinical Rotations

 – Durham County Health Department STI Clinic (3 weeks/12 days):

 - Develop experience in management of STIs, including recognition of common genitourinary syndromes, and diagnosis and treatment, education and prevention of these infections

 - Obtain exposure to communicable disease management at a local health department.